Planning in trading. Two strategies for achieving goals

-Most often, a beginner is on the wrong path that results in “killing” of trading capital, putting money into account and its new loss (re-destruction).
+Most often, a beginner takes the wrong path that results in destroying of the trading capital, replenishing their trading account and its repeated loss.

 In short, such strategy looks like this:

-1. To open an account and deposit, for example, 3 thousand dollars.
+1. To open an account and deposit, for example, for 3 thousand dollars.

-2. To earn 100 thousand dollars when trading on this account.
+2. To earn 100 thousand US dollars when trading on this account.

-I’d like to note that there were such situations.
-I saw when traders, carrying out transactions in the financial markets, reached that result, and not for 3 years, but much faster.
-Unfortunately, only some traders out of thousands were able to do this and that meant good fortune but not extremely efficient trading tactics.
+I’d like to notice that such situations have been happening.
+I’ve seen traders reaching that result not for 3 years, but much faster.
+Unfortunately, out of thousands, only a few traders were able to do this, and that was about good fortune but not about extremely efficient trading tactics.

 Although it may happen, such strategy of achieving the goal isn’t good for majority.
-Professional trades, who have been trading in the financial markets for a long time and are aware of risks they take and start trading with specific account settings, may probably act this way.
-As you understand, with such appetite for profit potential, the risks must be enormous.
-Most often, a beginner, coming to financial markets and following this strategy of achieving this goal, tries to “accelerate” his trading account growth.
+Professional traders, who have been trading in the financial markets for a long time and are aware of risks they take and start trading with specific account settings, may probably act this way.
+And as you know, with such appetite for profit potential, the risks must be enormous.
+Most often, a beginner, coming to financial markets and following this strategy of achieving the goal, tries to “accelerate” the growth of his trading account.

-Trading account acceleration is a process when a trader is constantly increasing the risks in trading, that is, he seeks to increase the account for one or two trades, simultaneously risking a significant share of capital, often all his capital.
-After making some profit, a trader risks almost all his money again, trying to increase his account several times in a row.
+The acceleration of the trading account is a process when a trader is constantly increasing the risks in trading, that is, he’s seeking to increase the account substantially in one or two trades, simultaneously risking a significant share of the capital, often all of his capital.
+After making some profit, a trader is risking almost all of his money again, trying to drastically increase his account for several times in a row.

-Often such trader uses especially risky strategies – martingale or averaging.
-In such cases, the risk is limited to all trader’s capital.
-And as a rule, this risk can be found in one or two trades.
+Often such trader uses especially risky strategies – martingale or averaging down.
+In such cases, the risk is limited to the total amount of the trader’s capital.
+And as a rule, this risk can be realized in one or two trades.

-Alternatively, in the option 3 a trader simply tries to achieve this goal, maximizing the risk in each trade that often also leads to a corny blowing up his account.
-Trying to act this way, a trader fails and doesn’t achieve his goal.
+Alternatively, in the third option, a trader simply tries to achieve this goal by maximizing the risk in each trade that often also leads to the trivial blowing up of his account.
+Acting this way, a trader fails and doesn’t achieve his goal.

-None of those principles presented on the slide above aren’t good for beginners: trading account acceleration, the use of martingale, averaging or other super aggressive trading concepts, the maximum leverage used on the account.
+None of the principles presented on the slide above are good for beginners: the acceleration of the trading account, usage of martingale, averaging or other super aggressive trading concepts, the maximum leverage used on the account.

-The first strategy for achieving the goal doesn’t consider trading as a business.
-In my opinion, this is the attitude to trading as a gambling, when a trader risks everything in one transaction.
-Next, we’ll discuss how we can achieve our goal if we consider trading exactly as a business.
+The strategies for achieving the goal don’t consider trading as a business.
+In my opinion, when a trader risks everything in a couple of trades is the attitude to trading as gambling.
+In the following, we’ll discuss how we can achieve our goal considering trading specifically as a business.

 - are ready to consider trading consciously;

-- want trading to become the most likely source of income for them;
+- want trading to become the most likely source of their income;

-- intend to become a professional trader in the future.
+- intend to become professional traders in the future.

-To implement the strategy, three steps are needed:
+To implement the strategy, three steps are needed to be done:

 1. Opening a trading account.